Tephrocactus

 The Details

 Anderson (2001) describes six species of Tephrocactus.
 All of them share a unique stem structure that is characterized best by Tephrocactus articulatus.
-The cladodes are globe shaped and often sit one atop the other.
-The clododes are “fragile” and can fall off of the plant.
+The cladodes are globe-shaped and often sit one atop the other.
+The clododes are “fragile” and can fall off the plant.
 T. alexanderi (T. geometricus) is a particularly beautiful example of the genus.

-At least one Tephrocactus species has extrafloral nectaries (glands were nectar is produced) that provide food for ants.
+At least one Tephrocactus species has extrafloral nectaries (glands where nectar is produced) that provide food for ants.

-T. articulatus is reasonable easy to grow in culture; it is tolerant of too much water and mild frosts.
-However, if overwatered the cladodes resemble long pine cones rather than the globe-shaped cladodes seen in the dedert.
+T. articulatus is reasonably easy to grow in culture; it is tolerant of too much water and mild frosts.
+However, if overwatered, the cladodes resemble long pine cones rather than the globe-shaped cladodes seen in the desert.
 A variant of T. articulatus (var papyracanthus) has long papery spines and is also easy to grow.

 Additional Reading: Subgenus Tephrocactus, 1973